 Julianna Hogan, M.Ed.

-Ms. Julianna Hogan earned her Master of Education in Psychological Studies from Cambridge College.
-She is currently a fifth-year doctoral student in the clinical psychology program at the University of Vermont and is completing her doctoral work in Houston, Texas, in collaboration with UH (due to Dr. Zvolensky moving to UH).
-Ms. Hogan's research interests center on underlying cognitive and behavioral mechanisms in the maintenance and relapse of problematic substance use.
+Ms. Julianna Hogan is currently a fifth-year doctoral student in the clinical psychology program at the University of Vermont and is completing her doctoral work in Houston, Texas, in collaboration with UH (due to Dr. Zvolensky moving to UH).
+She earned her Master of Education in Psychological Studies from Cambridge College.
 Ms. Hogan is in the process of completing her dissertation; her project seeks to examine the role of distress intolerance in terms of perceptions about quitting, past quit success, and related factors.
 Clinically, Ms. Hogan has worked in a variety of outpatient settings, conducting assessment, individual psychotherapy, group psychotherapy, and evaluations for those seeking services for anxiety and related disorders in the communities of Vermont and Texas.
 In addition, while working as a pre-doctoral clinician for New England Survivors of Torture and Trauma, Ms. Hogan gained experience providing assessment, individual psychotherapy, group psychotherapy, and asylum-seeker evaluations for refugee, immigrant, and asylum-seeker communities.
+Ms. Hogan's research interests center on underlying cognitive and behavioral mechanisms in the maintenance and relapse of problematic substance use.

 Samantha Farris, M.A. - NIH Predoctoral Fellow

-Ms. Samantha Farris is a third-year doctoral student in the clinical psychology program at the University of Houston.
-While completing her B.A. at Rutgers University, Ms. Farris worked at the Rutger Center for Alcohol Studies.
-Thereafter, she worked at the Center for the Treatment and Study of Anxiety at the University of Pennsylvania, conducting research on post-traumatic stress disorder, substance use disorders, and obsessive-compulsive disorder.
-Generally, her research focuses on the interplay between tobacco and other substance use, anxiety disorders, and health processes and is aimed at identifying underlying, explanatory mechanisms using both basic and applied methodologies.
-Ms. Farris is the recent recipient of a pre-doctoral cancer prevention fellowship from The University of Texas MD Anderson Cancer Center, funded by a grant from the National Cancer Institute (R25T CA057730) and a pre-doctoral National Research Service Award from the National Institute of Drug Abuse (F31-DA035564).
+Ms. Samantha Farris is a third-year doctoral candidate in the clinical psychology program at the University of Houston.
+She received her B.A. in psychology and sociology at Rutgers-The State University of New Jersey in 2009 and M.A. in psychology from the University of Houston in 2012.
+Her research broadly focuses on the interplay between tobacco use, emotional processes, and health vulnerabilities.
+Specifically, her work using experimental laboratory methodologies is aimed at examining underlying, explanatory mechanisms related to the maintenance of cigarette smoking and bodily arousal.
+Ms. Farris is the recipient of a pre-doctoral cancer prevention fellowship from The University of Texas MD Anderson Cancer Center, funded by a grant from the National Cancer Institute (R25T CA057730) and a pre-doctoral National Research Service Award from the National Institute of Drug Abuse (F31-DA035564).

 Ammara Abedi, B.S.